44 Types Of Beans: Top Varieties To Grow At Home

 This is a pole yardlong variety that produces 18-inch long pods!
 They can be cut up and used fresh like any snap bean.
 Orient Wonder Pole Yard Long Beans are particularly heat tolerant, which makes them great for Southern gardens.

 Next to their heat tolerance, Orient Wonder can withstand fluctuations in precipitation and temperature easily.
 Their indestructible nature is surpassed by the incredibly long pods, which reach up to 30 inches sometimes!
-More often you’ll have foot-long to 1.5 foot long pods, though.
+More often you’ll harvest those foot-long to 1.5 foot long pods, though.

-High-yielding ultra sweet yellow wax beans produced in large clusters for easy picking.
+This is a high-yielding ultra sweet yellow wax bean, that is produced in large clusters for easy picking.
 This bush variety is container friendly, and grows beans that are less than half a foot long.
 You can expect an early yield from the plants, and production within 55 days.

 Many regions are suitable for a crop of Gold Mine beans.
 Eat them straight from the vine, or chop them up and eat them raw on a salad.
 Alternatively, cook them like a regular green bean.
 It doesn’t matter how you enjoy them; they’ll keep their sweetness in any form.

-This is another purple variety that turns green after cooking, emulating the deep green of its foliage.
+This is one of those purple varieties that turns green after cooking, emulating the deep green of its foliage.
 The texture of the beans is ever so tender, and the flavor is deep and complex, which should be of interest to gardeners who spring for interesting culinary delights.

 Early Bush Italian

-Early producing (within 50 days) Italian heirloom that produces stringless pods.
-Perfect for fresh eating, freezing, or canning.
-The plants don’t grow much taller than 16 to 18 inches, making them wonderful for container gardens.
+This bush bean is an early-fruiting (within 50 days) Italian heirloom that produces stringless pods.
+The pods are perfect for fresh eating, freezing, or canning.
+Plants don’t grow much taller than 16 to 18 inches, making them wonderful for container gardens.

 If you have tons of pods, freeze them to enjoy later.
 You won’t want to skip the rich flavor of the 5 to 6 inch pods in the off-season.
 An early yield makes them easy in areas where the heat comes on at the beginning of summer.